frankRose1/Pizza-Delivery-API/readme.md

 5. A logged-in user is able to create an order.
 Integration with Stripe is used for testing payments.

 6. When an order is placed, user is emailed a receipt.
 Integration with Mailgun is used to email the user.

+7. CLI will run in the terminal that has useful information about the application

 ## Required Fields for Endpoints
 1. __/users__